 The War Powers Act was always just a way for the Democrats in Congress who all voted for the Vietnam War with exception of Senator Wayne Morse of Oregon, to cover their rear ends and shift blame to Richard Nixon who was trying to clean up the mess they left behind.
 It was the Kennedy and Johnson administrations who did not take decisive action early on against the Communists in Vietnam.
 It was the Democrats in Congress who launched, micromanaged, bungled, and morally squandered the war.
 It was under Democratic administrations that the worst mistakes that led to America’s defeat in Vietnam occurred.
 Kennedy was the one who had Ngo Dinh Diem and his brother Nhu overthrown and unbeknownst to him, assassinated and refused to let U.S. troops go into Laos and cut the Ho Chi Minh Trail.
 LBJ was the one who rejected options that would have allowed the South Vietnamese to continue the war without a massive infusion of U.S. troops but turned them down because of bad intelligence and did half-a**** bombing campaigns he wouldn’t fully commit to.

-It was also the Kennedy and Johnson administrations who lied to the American public about Vietnam and failed to clearly articulate our goals for the Vietnam War were.
+It was also the Kennedy and Johnson administrations who lied to the American public about Vietnam and failed to clearly articulate what our goals for the Vietnam War were.
 Richard Nixon was elected in 1968 and came in to the White House to try and salvage the Vietnam War.
 He achieved a number of American military successes, turned the war over to the South Vietnamese, pulled U.S. troops out and brought them home while still providing aid to the South Vietnamese, and successfully negotiated the Paris Accords in 1973 with North Vietnam which got them to recognize South Vietnam and promised to resume bombing if the North broke the accords.

 The Democrats in Congress wanted to handicap Nixon and stick it to him and the Republicans as revenge for him coming in and making work what they couldn’t.
 The War Powers Act of 1973 is unconstitutional and unworkable.
 Congress can stop the President during the commencement of a war.
 But the War Powers Act has no ability to do that.
 Congress can declare war, fund war and limit, condition or prohibit certain military actions.
 If necessary, it can impeach a rogue President.
 But if Congress wants to do any of these things, it must affirmatively act such as by passing a law then presenting it to the President.
 He can then veto it if he chooses.
 If they get a two-thirds majority vote they can override it.
 Instead this whole process is subverted, and Congress gets to veto whatever the President does militarily.
 No vote, no laws passed, no nothing.